-- Fat-free mass (often referred to as FFM), which is everything in your body that isn’t fat, including muscle, bone, blood, organs, water, glycogen, and more.
+- Fat-free mass (often referred to as FFM or lean body mass), which is everything in your body that isn’t fat, including muscle, bone, blood, organs, water, glycogen, and more.

-By monitoring these things—as opposed to BMI or just body weight—we can better understand our fitness level and how quickly we’re moving toward our goals.
+By monitoring these things—as opposed to BMI or just body weight—we can better understand our health and how quickly we’re moving toward our physique goals.

-Estimating your body fat percentage isn’t hard, but since every method has its pros and cons, your best bet is to use several different techniques to judge your progress.
+Estimating your body fat percentage isn’t hard, but since every method has its pros and cons, your best bet is to use several different techniques to get a more accurate reading.

 The best ones are: